North HELP Coalition

-The Northern Manhattan Healthcare Emergency Liaison Partnership (North HELP) is led by The Mount Sinai Hospital.
-North HELP is supported by federal funding which is provided by the Assistant Secretary for Preparedness and Response (ASPR) and administered by the NYC Department of Health and Mental Hygiene (NYC DOHMH).
-The North HELP Coalition was founded by a group of emergency health care preparedness experts from various national, New York state, and New York City agencies including:
+The North HELP Coalition is led by the Mount Sinai Health System.
+The North HELP Coalition is supported by federal funding provided by the Assistant Secretary for Preparedness and Response (ASPR) and administered by the NYC Department of Health and Mental Hygiene (NYC DOHMH).
+The Coalition was founded by a group of health care emergency preparedness experts from various national, New York State, and New York City agencies including:

 - ESRD Network of New York

 - Memorial Sloan Kettering Cancer Center

 - Live On NY